aaa308-aub/tv-itch50-cpp/README.md

 # Place your CMake commands/other configurations here

-add_subdirectory(tv-itch50-cpp) # You can of course change the folder name itself and then change it here
+add_subdirectory(tv-itch50-cpp) # You can change the folder name itself and then change it here

 add_executable(your-project-name main.cpp)

 target_link_libraries(your-project-name tv_itch50_cpp)

-target_compile_options(your-project-name PRIVATE -O3) # Or whatever compile options you want to use
+target_compile_options(your-project-name PRIVATE -O3) # Or whatever compile options you want

 # If your architecture is big-endian, un-comment this command (see below for more details)
 #add_definitions(-DTV_ITCH50_CPP_BIG_ENDIAN)